April 3, 2021

 SONGKHLA PROVINCE, Thailand—April 3, 2021

 After five years of supporting low-income families through the Chevron Street Wise (CSW) program, AIP Foundation and Chevron organized a workshop to assess the Program’s impact and sustainability efforts as they prepare for the next phase.

 Chevron, AIP Foundation, Thai government officials, local official facilitators including government health organizations, and school administrators spent the morning reviewing the CSW program including achievements, challenges and how to overcome them and amplify their efforts.

 “One way that guarantees sustainability of the Chevron Street Wise program is by integrating these activities into the school’s annual budget plan, that way each child is gaining access to important knowledge and skills to keep them safe,” Mrs. Untika Inkaew, Master Teacher under the CSW program said.

-In closing the workshop, participant held a brainstorming session to discuss activities for the fifth phase of the Program, which included discussions around piloting a “road safety week.”
+In closing the workshop, participant held a brainstorming session to discuss activities for the next phase of the program, which included discussions around piloting a “road safety week.”

 Chevron Street Wise incorporates road safety education, extracurricular activities, parental and community activities, capacity-building events into a targeted approach to improve pedestrian and helmet skills of road users.

 To view more photos from the event, please click here.